 In contrast to a traditional budgeting approach, Zero-Based Budgeting is “a budgeting process that allocates funding based on program efficiency and necessity rather than budget history” (Deloitte).
 It works on a ‘start from scratch’ basis, where business departments do not automatically receive the same amount of budget as the previous period but must review their requirements during each budget cycle and justify a budget amount.

-The advantages of Zero-Based Budgeting
+What are the advantages of Zero-Based Budgeting?

 Implemented correctly, there are numerous benefits to taking a ZBB approach: